Asphalt Roof Replacement Cost: Price Trends and Material Insights

 Calculate your roof replacement budget accurately with our free Roof Replacement Calculator and get started on planning your project today.

-Understanding Asphalt Roof Replacement Costs
+How Much Does Asphalt Roof Replacement Cost?

+Asphalt roof replacement typically costs $4 to $8 per square foot, depending on roof size, materials, and labor costs.
 Asphalt roof replacement usually costs between $3 and $7 per square foot before labor adjustments.

 Roof replacement costs vary widely depending on the size and complexity of your roof, the roofing material chosen, and labor costs.